arassai75/ShopifyLib/tests/ShopifyLib.Tests/README_ImageUploadTest.md

 ## What the Test Does

 ### 1. Image Upload Process
-- Creates a `FileCreateInput` with the specified Indigo image URL
+- Creates a `FileCreateInput` with the specified  image URL
 - Uses `FileContentType.Image` to indicate it's an image file
 - Sets alt text for accessibility
 - Calls `_client.Files.UploadFilesAsync()` which uses GraphQL under the hood